Dental plans and insurance

 How much does dental insurance cost?

-Many people have dental insurance provided as a perk of their job.
+Many people have dental insurance and plans provided as a perk of their job.
 For those that don’t, there is a huge range of plans and policies on offer nowadays; like health insurance, dental insurance is an increasingly competitive market and consequently, there are some very attractive and affordable offers around.
 The amount you pay will, of course, depend on how comprehensive your plan is; budget insurance is now available from only a few pounds each month, but be aware that treatments you may need might not be covered.
 More comprehensive plans may cost up to £50 per month, but this should include everything and may also include insurance for other members of your family.

 Having insurance gives peace of mind, Early appointments, keeping your own dentist also a simple and quick claims process